 Best Stockingfoot Waders for Fly Fishing Fanatics

-Patagonia Rio Gallegos — The Patagonia Rio Gallegos Waders boast similar quality to the Simms G3 series, but the multi-layered fabric is a bit more flexible while retaining similar breathability and durability.
+Patagonia Rio Gallegos — The Patagonia Rio Gallegos Waders boast similar quality to the Simms G3 and G4 series, but the multi-layered fabric is a bit more flexible while retaining similar breathability and durability.
 The neoprene booties are wool-lined for better breathability, and get this, Patagonia includes removable knee pads in case you’re the kind of fly fisher who sneaks up on fish.
 Lots of pockets, of course, including a waterproof interior pocket for your smartphone.
-One more thing: If you drink too much coffee, spend a bit extra on the Gallegos with waterproof front zipper!
+The Gallegos are also available with a waterproof front zipper!

-The Cabela’s Spring Run 5mm Waders are burly as all get out, offering rugged boot bottoms as well as padded knees, all at a reasonable price.
+All that said, the Cabela’s Spring Run 5mm Waders are burly as all get out, offering rugged boot bottoms as well as padded knees, all at a reasonable price.

 Bonus: Best Wading Boots for the Money 2017

 As for wading boots, choose between a lug sole or felt soles — but know that a few states have banned felt soles due to concerns over transmitting invasive species from different waterways.
 Typically, felt soles provide the best traction on slick, wet rocks.
 On dirt trails?
 Not so much.

 Cabela’s Ultralight Wading Boots — These boots come in versions with rubber lug soles or felt soles, and they are simply hard to be beat for the price.
 A solid entry-level option.
 Great for most everyone, perfect for anglers on a budget.

 Orvis Clearwater Wading Boots — These mid-level Orvis boots have a superb, classic style that looks good and works great.
 For even more traction on the felt soles, you can opt for some screw-in studs.
 Also comes in a rubber-only sole option.